Apply for a Construction Chemicals Trading License in Dubai

 Curing compounds and release agents

-The licence does not cover manufacturing activities.
-If you intend to produce any of these chemicals on-site, a separate industrial licence would be required.
+The license does not cover manufacturing activities.
+If you intend to produce any of these chemicals on-site, a separate industrial license would be required.

 Dubai South Business Hub Free Zone: The Ideal Setting